EOPF-Sample-Service/GDAL-ZARR-EOPF/GETTING_STARTED.md

 - **Windows**: Update [OSGeo4W](https://trac.osgeo.org/osgeo4w/) to the latest version
 - **macOS**: Update via Homebrew (`brew upgrade gdal`) or install latest from OSGeo
 - **Linux**: Update via your package manager or install from OSGeo repositories

+The plugin is built against the latest available GDAL version and should work with GDAL 3.10.x and newer versions.

 ## Quick Start